CloudI/CloudI/src/external/erlzmq/README.md

     $ make

-If you want to build against a specific version of ZeroMQ (not `master`), use this:
+If you want to build against a specific version of ZeroMQ (not `v2.1.9`), use this:

     $ ZEROMQ_VERSION=v<VERSION> make